15 November 2019

 After Hours reception, with great wines from Grant Marie Winery, cocktails (including non alcoholic) from Alcademics, and live DJ music by Smoke Jumper

-Many thanks to these sponsors for their economic & intellectual contribution to Kranky Geek worldwide events.
+Many thanks to these premium sponsors for their economic & intellectual contribution to Kranky Geek worldwide events.

 Beverages for Kranky Geek supplied by Grant Marie Winery and the mixologists at alcademics